getify/Functional-Light-JS/apA.md

 // WRITTENSOMETHING
 ```

 Looks almost identical to above.
-Almost!

-**Note:** This above snippet uses `transformers.compose(..)` since the library provides it, but in this case our `compose(..)` from Chapter 4 would produce the same outcome.
+**Note:** The above snippet uses `transformers.compose(..)` since the library provides it, but in this case our `compose(..)` from Chapter 4 would produce the same outcome.
 In other words, composition itself isn't a transducing-sensitive operation.

 The composed function in this snippet is named `transformer` instead of `transducer`.
 That's because if we call `transformer(listCombination)` (or `transformer(strConcat)`), we won't get a straight up transduce-reducer function as earlier.